MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 > * We don't support this feature in [!INCLUDE [prod_short](includes/prod_short.md)] on-premises or private cloud.
 > * Partner's can't extend this feature.
 That means partner developers can't modify, replace, or extend it.

-## Is Copilot the only means to create sales lines?
+## Is Copilot the only means to create number series?

-No, use of Copilot is optional. [!INCLUDE [prod_short](includes/prod_short.md)] offers non-AI-powered ways to create number series.
+No, the use of Copilot is optional. [!INCLUDE [prod_short](includes/prod_short.md)] offers non-AI-powered ways to create number series.
 Organizations can use both approaches at the same time.
 To learn more, go do [Create number series](ui-create-number-series.md).

 ## How do I give feedback about AI-generated content?

-Each time Copilot provides suggestions, you can provide feedback to Microsoft directly from the Copilot window, using the Like and Dislike buttons.
+Each time Copilot provides suggestions, you can provide feedback to Microsoft directly from the Copilot window, using the **Like** and **Dislike** buttons.
 Your feedback remains anonymous and we use this data to improve the quality of the service.

 ## See also